AI for SeniorsPro~7 minEasy read

 Never share your full name, birth date, and detailed medical record together in an AI chat.
 Keep it general — ask about a term or a topic, not a file full of your personal details.

-Walk in ready.
-Ask AI to help you build a short list of good questions so you don't forget anything in the moment.
+Ask AI to help you build a short list of clear questions so you don't forget anything in the moment — and after the visit, to make sense of what was said.

 Try typing thisI have a check-up about [topic] next week.
 Help me write a short list of clear questions to ask my doctor so I don't forget anything.